AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 alpha, depth, or other non-color channels with linear values.

-Here is a simple example of setting up the ``ImageSpec`` when you know that the pixel values you are writing are linear:
+Here is a simple example of setting up the ``ImageSpec`` when you know that the pixel values you are writing are in your default linear scene-referred color space:

 .. tabs::

    .. code-tab:: c++

       ImageSpec spec (width, length, channels, format);
-      spec.attribute ("oiio:ColorSpace", "Linear");
+      spec.attribute ("oiio:ColorSpace", "scene_linear");

    .. code-tab:: py

       spec = ImageSpec(width, length, channels, format)
-      spec.attribute ("oiio:ColorSpace", "Linear")
+      spec.attribute ("oiio:ColorSpace", "scene_linear")

-If a particular ``ImageOutput`` implementation is required (by the rules of the file format it writes) to have pixels in a particular color space, then it should try to convert the color values of your image to the right color space if it is not already in that space.
-For example, JPEG images must be in sRGB space, so if you declare your pixels to be ``"Linear"``, the JPEG ``ImageOutput`` will convert to sRGB.
+If a particular ``ImageOutput`` implementation is required (by the rules of the file format it writes) to have pixels in a fixed color space, then it should try to convert the color values of your image to the right color space if it is not already in that space.
+For example, JPEG images must be in sRGB space, so if you declare your pixels to be ``"scene_linear"``, the JPEG ``ImageOutput`` will convert to sRGB.

 If you leave the ``"oiio:ColorSpace"`` unset, the values will not be